 VISA AND WORKING IN THE UK

 If you’re a part of the EU, you don’t need a visa to work and live in the UK.
 If you do need a visa, we recommend familiarising yourself with where the government offices are and what they need from you.
 To work in the UK, you need a National Insurance Number.
 You will need to call them and make an appointment to go into there offices and if all goes well, you should receive it within a couple of weeks.
-See more information on how to get a National Insurance Number here.
+See more information on how to get a National Insurance Number.

 MEETING NEW PEOPLE

 If you’re moving here for work, you might be lucky to get some good colleagues that you can hang out with outside of work.
 But then again, there’s probably a limit to how many of your awaken hours that you actually want to spend with them.
 In this context, it’s worth mentioning the pub culture again.
 Head to the local pub and you’re almost sure to end up having a chat with someone.
 For the less bold individuals, we would recommend checking out networking events within your interest area.
-This site is a good place to start.

 TAX AND INSURANCE